 The estimates and assumptions used are based on experience and other factors considered relevant.
 The actual results could differ from these estimates.
-Estimates and assumptions are revised periodically and the effects of any changes made to them are reflected in the income statement for the period in which the amendment is made if the revision only affects that period, or subsequent periods as well if the amendment affects both the current and future years.
+Estimates and assumptions are reviewed periodically and the effects of any changes are reflected in the income statement in the period in which the amendment is made if the review only affects that period, or in subsequent periods if the amendment affects both the current and future years.
 The items mainly affected by this use of estimates are goodwill, deferred taxes, provisions for risks and losses, personnel provisions and the fair value of financial instruments, stock options, phantom stock options and stock grants.